VOLTTRON/volttron/docs/source/introduction/platform-install.rst

     The default behavior generates a certificate which is valid for a period of 1 year.

-The Following are the example inputs for `vcfg --rabbitmq single` command.
+The Following are the example inputs for `vcfg rabbitmq single` command.
 Since no config file is passed the script prompts for necessary details.

 .. code-block:: console